vamix2012/roadmap-of-tasks/README.md

 ## Project description

-This project is developed using Angular, Angular Material.
+This project is developed using Angular, Angular Material, Compodoc for documentation.

 **Toolbar**